-Methi Paratha 1 (Fenugreek Leaves in Dough)
+Methi Paratha 1 (Fenugreek Leaves Paratha)

-Methi Atta Paratha
+Methi Paratha 1

 Paratha is made of whole wheat chapatti flour.
 It is a richer version of chapatti.
 Freshly cooked, crisp paratha, eaten as the cook is taking it off the griddle, is delicious though a little high in calories!
 Also see Aloo Methi Paratha.
 Makes 10-12.